Editing images with AI

 2.5 Document cleanup, old-skool

 ScanTailor Advanced does content-aware cropping, dewarping, and background removal of scanned documents.
-Strictly classical Computer Vision — no generative model — but the use case is alive and the tool still works well, albeit with spotty maintenance.
-The macOS bundler is at yb85/scantailor-advanced-osx.
+Strictly classical computer vision — no generative model — but the use case is alive and nothing generative replaces it for batch book-scan work.
+The actively-maintained ARM64 fork is the vigri branch (Qt6, 3D dewarp); the older yb85/scantailor-advanced-osx bundle still works for the legacy lineage.

 Labs, Batifol, Blattmann, et al. 2025.
 FLUX.1 Kontext: Flow Matching for In-Context Image Generation and Editing in Latent Space.”